A Scopus-Based Bibliometric Review of Dental Research Productivity of Universities in North East of England: Policy Implications

 https://doi.org/10.22037/jmlis.v4i.39647

-Introduction: To evaluate the dental research productivity of the universities in the North East of England (NEE).
+Introduction: The knowledge of dental research productivity helps to provide oversight on current dental research capacity and gaps.
+Hence, this study aims to evaluate the dental research productivity of the universities in the North East of England (NEE).

-Methods: We collected the bibliometric data of the dental publications of the five NEE universities from SCOPUS.
+Methods: This is a bibliometric review collecting data on the dental publications of the five NEE universities from SCOPUS.
 Collected data were analysed using the Microsoft Excel 2021 software.

-Conclusion: The findings obtained in this study gives a reflection of dental research productivity of NEE universities.
-There is a need to strengthen dental research capacity of universities in the NEE.
+Conclusion: The findings from this study reflect the dental research productivity of NEE universities.
+The dental research capacity of universities in the NEE needs to be strengthened.